 What else is needed?

 Extensive facilities are required, included operating theatres equipped with fluoroscopy (real-time X-ray).

-Our cardiologists also possesses significant experience with Transoesophageal Echocardiography.
+Our veterinary cardiologists also possesses significant experience with Transoesophageal Echocardiography.
 This is a heart scan performed by inserting a special probe into the oesophagus.
 It provides high quality real-time images of the heart during procedures.
 Transoesophageal Echocardiography is beneficial for both the patient and our team as it reduces procedure time and, more importantly for the patient, exposure to X-rays.